atulrautray/flask-app/readme.md

 * The build-and-deploy script does the following in order:
   * Run a mock test on the Flask app
-  * If test is successful, build and push docker image
+  * If test is successful
-  * Set new path for KUBECONF (see Fixes section for details)
+  * Unset KUBECONF
   * Start a minikube cluster
+  * Switch the context of docker
+  * Build the docker image
   * Apply a deployment and service
   * Delete Validating Webhook (see Fixes section for details)
   * Apply ingress